 On the research front, Interactive Brokers provides a broad range of choices.
 Available resources include a long list of analytical tools covering nearly every spectrum, including technical and fundamental analysis, news, and portfolios.

-From within the IB TWS desktop platform and IB WebTrader, there are several research channels with content from Market Pulse, and FX Commentary provided from the Traders Insight section, with weekly videos that recap market conditions for the prior week.
+From within the IBKR TWS desktop platform and IB WebTrader, there are several research channels with content from Market Pulse, and FX Commentary provided from the Traders Insight section, with weekly videos that recap market conditions for the prior week.
 Since our last review, Real Vision TV and Live Bloomberg TV are now available on all IBKR's trading platforms (instead of redirecting to a web page) along with the broker's in-house produced videos.

 The content provided by Traders’ Insight and MarketPulse, alongside the extensive list of analytical tools and news content, helps Interactive Brokers rank highly in the research category compared to other forex brokers with multi-asset and exchange-traded offerings.
 For research, Interactive Brokers finished 8th out of 43 brokers in out 2018 Review.